Tyler & Abby Nikkel | Missionaries to the Czech Republic

 Controversial social and political issues such as same-sex marriage and abortion are barely even considered issues of debate in the Czech Republic with its godless worldview.

 We’re painting a spiritual picture of the Czech Republic with broad strokes in regards to religion.
-But in light of the current state of the country, imagine with me how few of the Czech people have heard the explicit saving Gospel of Jesus Christ with his substitutionary payment for their sins on the cross.
+But in light of the current state of the country, imagine with me how few of the Czech people have heard the explicit saving Gospel of Jesus Christ with his substitutionary death on the cross.